wendyww9/task-list-api/ada-project-docs/wave_03.md

 You may choose the response body.

 Make sure to complete the tests for non-existing tasks to check that the correct response body is returned.

+Notice that the behavior for a missing Task is consistent with invalid Task IDs in other Task routes.
+We should be able to use the same route helper methods that we have been using in other Task routes to help build this route.